 Sandwich lovers will be equally pleased with Aioli’s three sandwiches – the Aioli Club, a Reuben and a Louisiana Po’ Boy.
 We’re just thankful that they were served family-style because the club was a heavy hitter, stuffed with in-season avocado, sliced turkey and chicken, bacon (lovingly dehydrated in house) and the other requisite club sandwich ingredients.

 The Po’ Boy and the Reuben were total nirvana, adhering to the science (or art depending on your perspective) of sandwich making.
 Both sandwiches met two essential criteria: construction from good bread and fillings capable of standing on their own.
-Oh, and a great sandwich should be able to be dispatched with by one hand (depending on the size your hands, the Po’ Boy may have to slimmed down to meet our one-hand-dispatch wish).
+Oh, and a great sandwich should be able to be dispatched with using one hand, although depending on the size of your hands, the Po’ Boy may have to slim down to meet our one-hand-dispatch rule.

 Nevertheless, our absolute favourite was the Po’ Boy, all juicy with freshly-fried oysters and dressed with Cajun aioli, caper remoulade, very tender butter lettuce, tomato and pickles.
 Aioli’s Reuben (made with Rye bread and layered with corn beef pastrami, Swiss cheese, sauerkraut and a touch of Thousand Island dressing) also made the rounds and was quickly consumed by our tablemates.

 If you order a sandwich, pair it with the Truffle Fries or Tuscan Fries (extra crisp French fries tossed in garlic chevril butter & shaved Parmagiano Reggiano).
-We pounced on these downright craveable fries from the minute they hit the table and enter french fry ecstasy.
+Pounce on these downright craveable fries from the minute they hit the table and enter french fry ecstasy.

-Johnny and his team ended our epic lunch with desserts and oh gosh were we pleased.
-Trust us, it doesn’t matter what you choose, desserts are a must at Aioli.
-(All the desserts are housemade.)
-Your biggest challenge, should you accept it, is choosing between dessert standouts like a Basil Panna Cotta, Nutella Creme Brulee and the awesome lil’ Napoleon.
+Johnny and his team ended our epic lunch with desserts and oh were we pleased.
+Trust us, it doesn’t matter what you choose, the housemade desserts are a must at Aioli.
+Your biggest challenge should you accept it, is choosing between dessert standouts like a Basil Panna Cotta, Nutella Creme Brulee and the awesome lil’ Napoleon.

 Our personal dessert favourite is the Basil Panna Cotta.
-Yes, we said basil.
-With the addition of basil, this dessert is lifted from classic Italian dessert to a refreshingly fragrant space that you won’t want to leave.
+Yes, basil.
+The basil lifts this classic Italian dessert to a refreshingly fragrant space that you won’t want to leave.

 Meanwhile, the Nutella Creme Brulee elicited oohs and aahs from all the Table Talk Food Awards judges.
 You just can’t go wrong with Nutella; it makes everything better.
 Other notable desserts included the Tiramisu and the Napoleon.